Swedish central bank holds rates, flags cut in May or June | Business

 The Riksbank said that it remained concerned about setbacks, not least the chance that easier policy could weaken the Swedish crown.
 "Monetary policy should therefore be adjusted cautiously going forward, in the form of gradual cuts in the policy rate," the central bank said.

-It forecast the policy rate at 3.2% in the first quarter of 2025.
+The Riksbank forecast the policy rate at 3.44% in the fourth quarter.
+"We are forecasting a first 25 basis point rate cut in May - though it could well be in June which would be after the ECB and Fed meetings - and three more before year-end," said Andrew Kenningham, Chief Europe Economist at Capital Economics.

 The Swedish crown weakened marginally against the euro after the decision was published.
+On a trade-weighted basis the crown is around its weakest level this year against the euro.

+The last time the key interest rate was cut was in early 2016 when it fell to -0.50%, the lowest ever level.
+Negative or zero rates lasted until 2022 when Russia's invasion of Ukraine sparked a surge in prices and forced the central bank to ratchet up borrowing costs at a record pace.

-Analysts in a Reuters poll had forecast no change in rates at the March meeting and for the central bank to flag a cut in May or June - the first of several seen this year.
+Analysts in a Reuters poll had forecast no change in rates this month and for the central bank to flag a cut in May or June - the first of several seen this year.
 The Riksbank announces its next monetary policy decision on May 8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)